hoosh-ir/simple_av/README.md

 To use this project, you'll need to set up a ROS 2 workspace and clone the necessary packages.

 ### Step 0: Setup the Environment.

-Check out this page in [simple av documentation](https://hoosh-ir.github.io/simple_av/Simple-AV/SystemSetup/)
+Refer to the [simple av system setup page](https://hoosh-ir.github.io/simple_av/Simple-AV/SystemSetup/) in the Simple_AV documentation for detailed instructions.

 ### Step 1: Create a ROS Workspace